zhanghai/PatternLock/README.md

  So here are the major differences.

-* That project is hosted on Google Code using `hg`, while this project is hosted on GitHub using `git`.

-* That project is Eclipse based, while this project is developed using Android Studio.

 * That project is prefixing its resources using `alp_42447968`, while this project is prefixing its resources using `pl`, and I prefer simplicity to that "security".

 * That project provides a bunch of mechanisms and extras for its `Activity` (and with some private methods :( ), none of which I found suitable for my use case, while this project provides a bunch of methods to override to meet your need.